otype/chef/python/README.md

 default
 -------

-Include default recipe in a run list, to get `cookbooks.python`, `pip` and `virtualenv`.
-Installs cookbooks.python by package or source depending on the platform.
+Include default recipe in a run list, to get `python`, `pip` and `virtualenv`.
+Installs python by package or source depending on the platform.

 package
 -------